hemangandhi/dymo-cups-drivers/README.md

 2) CUPS 1.5 or later has deprecated the PPD API, so this driver currently does not work there.
    You have to install it from source.
 3) You have to build automake-1.10 from source to build this.
+4) I'm too lazy for argument validation, so pass all the args to `TestLabel` for now.